ianmorgan/corda-es/README.md

 on the ledger associated to the "ContractId" of "#123".
 All that matters is that this id is unique, i.e. there can be no event for this contract on the ledger as it responsible for issuing a new IOU to the ledger

-This has may implications, most of which I suspect are good.
+This has may implications, most of which I suspect are good - simply as in my experience it easier and more efficient to rationailise complicated problems in the world of events.

 To be continued.....

-Ensure uniqueness of the